adin11/FickerFlix---Movie-Recommendation-Engine/README.md

    - Includes genres, keywords, cast, crew, and overviews.

 2. **Metadata Tag Creation**:
-   - Combined relevant features into a single `tag` column.
+   - Combined relevant features into a single `all_text` column.
    - Cleaned and normalized text (e.g., lowercase, stemming, removing spaces).

+3. **NLTK Pre-processing**:
+   - Used NLTK library to perfrom lemmatization
+   - removed the stopwords from the combined text

-3. **Vectorization & Similarity Calculation**:
+4. **Vectorization & Similarity Calculation**:
-   - Used **CountVectorizer** to convert `tag` text into a numerical matrix.
+   - Used **TF-IDF** to convert `all_text` column into a numerical matrix.
    - Calculated **cosine similarity** between movies based on tag vectors.
-   - Stored similarity scores and movie metadata into a serialized `.pkl` file for faster loading.
+   - Stored similarity scores and movie metadata into a serialized `.npz` file for faster loading.

-4. **Recommendation Logic**:
+5. **Recommendation Logic**:
    - User searches from a movie.
    - The app fetches the top N most similar movies from the precomputed similarity matrix.
-   - Poster images are fetched dynamically using the TMDb API.
+   - Displays the recommended movies on the screen

 ---